 Next, you’ll want to identify the context under which a customer touchpoint might be appropriate.
 Some popular events in the customer journey that may call for a special touchpoint include closing a contract, signing a renewal, a customer’s birthday, holidays, or a thank you for a referral.

 Once you’ve determined which events call for a customer touchpoint, it’s time to decide on your approach.
 Mix up customer touchpoints by alternating between thank you cards, emails, custom gifts, and any other creative ideas that will help you connect with your key contacts.
-Make sure that you really think through the messaging that accompanies each touchpoint.
-Be genuine and make it personal to make the most out of your effort.
+Be genuine and personal in your messaging to make sure the recipient feels special!

 After you’ve determined the who, why, and what of your customer touchpoint strategy, you’ll want to decide on your budget for each touchpoint.
 Take into consideration the potential ROI of each touchpoint when setting a budget, and make sure that you’re taking any potential extra costs like shipping into account.

-If you're hoping to include gifting as part of your customer touchpoint strategy, reach out to firstname.lastname@example.org to talk to our team about curating beautiful customer touchpoint gifts that give back.
+If you're hoping to include gifting as part of your customer touchpoint strategy, reach out to firstname.lastname@example.org to start curating your perfect gift!